← back to writing

 As I mentioned earlier, I started to write more frequently, and genuinely try to become better at it.
 A couple months ago, I met with Chris Paik, who is an excellent thinker and investor.
 He has kept a public document full of frameworks that draw on concepts from various studies.
 When we spoke, he told me the nice thing about doing this is that you can come back to it months, or even years later, and see how your thinking has evolved.

 Since then, I have adopted his practice and I'm excited to look back on some of my writing and witness that evolution myself.
-This year, there have been a few defining thoughts and ideas that I had jotted down that I want to share here:
+Here are a few thoughts and ideas that I deeply believe in or live by:

-Agency4.
-Earlier this year, Andrej Karpathy had a viral piece on agency being more important than intelligence, especially now that intelligence is "on tap."
-I agree, and can personally say the best opportunities in my life have come from being autonomous and when I look at the most successful people around me, agency is the common thread.
+Importance of agency.
+Andrej Karpathy had a viral piece4 on agency being more important than intelligence, especially now that intelligence is "on tap."
+I broadly agree, and can personally admit the best outcomes in my life come from being autonomous.
+I'd say the same for the people around me who seem to be doing things that make them happy as well.

 Onward

-At school, I study economics.
-Economic growth is a function of capital (K), labor (L), and technology (A).
+Economic growth is a function of capital, labor, and technology.
 But these inputs aren't equal; capital and labor face diminishing returns, technology doesn't.

 You can keep building factories, buying GPUs, piling on more machines… but if the productivity of labor stays flat, growth eventually stalls, you end up with more capital than your workers can effectively use.

-The only way through is A—technology that makes each worker more productive.
-This is the bull case for AI, and why technology startups drive economic expansion.
+The only way through is technology that makes each worker more productive.

 Technology is and has been the driver, and startups are the engine.